diagrams/diagrams-doc/manual/diagrams-manual.rst

 >       ||| square 1 # freeze # scale 2
 >       ||| circle 1 # freeze # scaleX 3)  # lw 0.03

-Note that line width does not affect the bounding function of diagrams at all.
+Note that line width does not affect the envelope of diagrams at all.
 Future versions of the standard library may provide a function to convert a stroked path into an actual region, which would allow line width to be taken into account.